co1acraftalt/dind/README.md

 ### Commands

-This repository contains a few helper scripts to get you started.
+This repository contains a few helper scripts to get you started[^3].

+[^3]: These helper scripts are located in https://github.com/ItzLevvie/dind/tree/main/.devcontainer/helpers

 | Command | Description |
 | :-: | :-: |